publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptII/m__us_usc_t47_s531.md

     (c) __Enforcement authority__

         A franchising authority may enforce any requirement in any franchise regarding the providing or use of such channel capacity.
-Such enforcement authority includes the authority to enforce any provisions of the franchise for services, facilities, or equipment proposed by the cable operator which relate to public, educational, or governmental use of channel capacity, whether or not required by the franchising authority pursuant to subsection (b) of this section.
+Such enforcement authority includes the authority to enforce any provisions of the franchise for services, facilities, or equipment proposed by the cable operator which relate to public, educational, or governmental use of channel capacity, whether or not required by the franchising authority pursuant to subsection (b).

     (d) __Promulgation of rules and procedures__

-    In the case of any franchise under which channel capacity is designated under subsection (b) of this section, the franchising authority shall prescribe—
+    In the case of any franchise under which channel capacity is designated under subsection (b), the franchising authority shall prescribe—

         (1) rules and procedures under which the cable operator is permitted to use such channel capacity for the provision of other services if such channel capacity is not being used for the purposes designated, and